 What are design patterns in software development

-Design patterns in software development are commonly used solutions to recurring problems in software design.
+Pattern design in software development are commonly used solutions to recurring problems in software design.
 These patterns are proven solutions to specific design problems that software developers encounter during the development process.
 By using design patterns, developers can avoid reinventing the wheel and can focus on solving the unique aspects of the problem at hand.

 Design patterns are not specific to any particular programming language or technology.
 Rather, they are general principles that can be applied to different situations.
 There are various categories of design patterns, such as creational patterns, structural patterns, and behavioral patterns, each serving a particular purpose.